Kevin De Bruyne: Personal life

+Family and relationships

+De Bruyne's mother is Belgian.
+She was born in Burundi and has also lived in the Ivory Coast.
+She grew up in London, after her Flemish parents moved to England for work reasons.
+Only when she met Kevin's father, Herwig, did she return to Belgium.

-De Bruyne's mother is Belgian, born in Burundi and has also lived in the Ivory Coast.
-Drongen, his hometown, is a sub municipality of the city of Ghent, in Flanders, the Dutch-speaking part of Belgium.
-Aside from his mother tongue Dutch, De Bruyne also speaks French, English, and German.
-Since 2014, De Bruyne has been in a relationship with Michèle Lacroix.
-The couple married in June 2017, and have three children together.
+De Bruyne's parents settled in Drongen, a sub-municipality of the city of Ghent, in Flanders, the Dutch-speaking part of Belgium.
+Aside from Dutch, his mother tongue, De Bruyne also speaks English, French and German.

+As a child, De Bruyne and his parents regularly visited his grandparents in London.
+At the time of his move to Chelsea in 2012, De Bruyne stated: "We used to go every year at Christmas and during school holidays.
+It's my second home."

+De Bruyne has been in a relationship with Michèle Lacroix since 2014.
+The couple married in June 2017 and have three children together.

-His autobiography, titled Keep It Simple, was published by Borgerhoff & Lamberigts in October 2014, following an incident between De Bruyne and his compatriot Thibaut Courtois, in which De Bruyne's then-girlfriend left him for Courtois.
-De Bruyne wrote in his autobiography, "Although I still can not believe what Courtois has done, we continue to work together professionally."
+De Bruyne's autobiography, titled Keep It Simple, was published by Borgerhoff & Lamberigts in October 2014, following an incident between De Bruyne and his compatriot, footballer Thibaut Courtois, in which De Bruyne's then-girlfriend left him for Courtois.
+De Bruyne wrote in his autobiography, "Although I still cannot believe what Courtois has done, we continue to work together professionally."

+Philanthropy

-De Bruyne was an ambassador for the 2014 Special Olympics, which took place in Antwerp, and was involved in a controversial advertisement campaign, via his personal Instagram account.
-Employing the slogan (in Dutch): "Would you still be my fan if I looked like this?", De Bruyne was depicted resembling a person with Down syndrome.
+De Bruyne was an ambassador for the 2014 Special Olympics, which took place in Antwerp, and was involved in a controversial advertisement campaign via his personal Instagram account.
+Employing the slogan (in Dutch): "Would you still be my fan if I looked like this?", De Bruyne was depicted resembling a person with Down's syndrome.

+Since 2016 the Kevin De Bruyne Cup, an international youth football tournament, has been organised in Drongen, Belgium.

+De Bruyne was chosen by UEFA as ambassador for 2018.
+He presented a check worth 100,000 euros to the International Committee of the Red Cross.

+In 2019, De Bruyne and Romelu Lukaku handed out shoes to needy children in regional hospitals for a special campaign 'Kicks for Kids' organised by Roc Nation Sports.

+De Bruyne has also been involved in other charitable initiatives, including the "Common Goal" campaign, which encourages professional footballers to donate 1% of their wages to support various global social causes.
+In addition, he has donated money to support cancer research and has been involved in charity matches to raise money for various causes.

+In 2023, De Bruyne and his wife were named as ‘godparents’ of the Ronald McDonald Children's Fund, which ensures that parents with hospitalised children will be able to stay nearby.